ucsb-cs56/w20/_labWIP/proj01.md

 The only fields that we'll need for now are `place_id`, `lat`, `lon`, `display_name` and `type`.
 Accordingly, we won't need more than one object.
 We can call the class `Place`, taking a cue from the `place_id` field.

+For the starting point code of `src/main/java/earthquakes/osm/Place.java` I suggest starting with the code for `src/main/java/earthquakes/geojson/FeatureCollection.java`, because we'll need code very similar to the `fromJSON` method, and many of the same imports for dealing with conversion from JSON to Java Objects.

 The field `place_id` appears to be numeric.
 We could use `String` anyway, but I'd suggest using a Java `long` since the number might exceed the capacity of a regular java `int`, but is unlikely to exceed that of a `long`.
 For `lat` and `lon`, it appears that `double` is appropriate.

 For deserializing, for Earthquakes, we put a `fromJSON` method in our top level object that took json as a `String`, and returned a `FeatureCollection`